 Can You Spot The Wildlife?

 Another fun and free activity you can do is head to the Buena Vista Lagoon to learn all about the wildlife that lives in Oceanside and the surrounding areas.
 The region is a great place to learn about nature and spot the many types of species that occupy Oceanside.

 Enjoy a leisurely stroll on the 1/4 mile trail which loops through the grounds.
 There you’ll see a variety of native plants and habitats, and if you’re lucky some pretty special creatures as well!

 There's History Everywhere

-The City of Oceanside was incorporated on July 3, 1888 as a coastal town located close to the largest of the California Missions, Mission San Luis Rey.
-Due to it’s location, Oceanside grew rapidly with the advent of the Oceanside Pier, Oceanside High School, and Oceanside Library.
-Despite being well over a century ago, remnants of Oceanside’s early days still exist today scattered throughout downtown Oceanside.
-Buildings like the Bunker House for example, originally built in the 1800’s, continue to operate as active places of business while simultaneously standing as historical landmarks within the downtown community.
+The City of Oceanside was incorporated on July 3, 1888 as a coastal town located close to the largest of the California Missions: Mission San Luis Rey.
+Due to its location, Oceanside grew rapidly with the advent of the Oceanside Pier, Oceanside High School and Oceanside Library.
+Despite being well over a century ago, remnants of Oceanside’s early days still exist today scattered throughout downtown Oceanside and surrounding neighborhoods, like the St. Malo community.

 A great way to learn about Oceanside’s rich history and see these landmarks in person is to take a self-guided Downtown History Walk.
 Self-guided history walks are made easy thanks to the Oceanside Historical Society’s history map, complete with a list of locations and points of interest to visit on your own time!